cadelacroix/RiemannZeta_Research/README.md

 ## Overview

 The code in this repository –written in Python and Julia– generates the numerical data that defines Matiyasevich's approximations of the Riemann zeta function, as introduced in the references [^mat13] and [^mat16], and then computes the approximation errors.
-The next section of this README introduces the mathematical objects involved in this code, and the subsequent one gives an overview of the various scripts in the repository and their key functions.
+The next section of this README introduces the mathematical objects involved in this code, and the subsequent one gives an overview of the various scripts in the repository.

 [^mat13]: Y. Matiyasevich. *Calculation of Riemann's zeta function via interpolating determinants.* Preprints of MPIM in Bonn, 2013.  [http://www.mpim-bonn.mpg.de/preblob/5368](http://www.mpim-bonn.mpg.de/preblob/5368).
 [^mat16]: Y. Matiyasevich. *Riemann’s zeta function and finite Dirichlet series.* St. Petersburg Math.
 J. 27 (2016), 985-1002. [https://www.ams.org/journals/spmj/2016-27-06/S1061-0022-2016-01431-9/](https://www.ams.org/journals/spmj/2016-27-06/S1061-0022-2016-01431-9/)